MilesBHuff/Pokedex/README.md

-# Pokédex
+# Unofficial Pokédex

+A web application that displays data on Pokémon from the [PokéAPI](https://PokeAPI.co).

-A simple Pokédex web-app meant to demonstrate my abilities to a hiring authority.
+(This project exists solely to demonstrate my abilities to a particular hiring authority.)

 ## About the theme and artwork